robbchar/match-patients/README.md

 # Match Patients
 A program that allows a patient to make various selections (their demographics, therapy preferences) to use in matching them with potential therapists.

+## Description
+The project is a multi-module Spring Boot setup which allows for the backend and frontend to be developed and worked on separately.

 ## Dependencies
 - jdk v21
 - gradle v8.12